Language

 Frequently Asked Questions

-Absolute zero (0 K) equals -273.15°C. This offset represents the difference between the Kelvin scale's zero point (absolute zero) and the Celsius scale's zero point (water freezing temperature).
+Absolute zero (0 K) equals -273.15°C. The offset is the gap between the Kelvin zero (absolute zero) and the Celsius zero (water freezing).

 Why doesn't Kelvin use a degree symbol?